 These cookies will shock and amaze you.
-They are butter free, oil free and refined sugar free.
+They are butter free, oil free and refined sugar-free.
 They are also thick, fat and chunky…..just the way I like my vegan chocolate chip cookies to be.
 I have a secret to them too….I use pecan butter and cornstarch.
 The pecan butter makes them amazingly rich and by adding just a bit of cornstarch, it makes them so tender.
-They have also been taste tested and generously approved by my tough critic of a husband and great friend, Lesli.
+They have also been tasting tested and generously approved by my tough critic of a husband and great friend, Lesli.
 For that, I know they are a winner!

 These chocolate chip cookies were inspired by my Roasted Pecan Butter recipe I posted yesterday.
 These are so “buttery” I had to pinch myself.
 They are so rich, so moist and so full of flavor….without a drop of butter.

 I wanted them super thick and juicy….hence the title of them.
 Mission accomplished 🙂